-The LEARN Lab studies questions such as:
+The LEARN Lab studies broad questions such as:

 - Can brain measures and traditional assessments allow us to identify children who will develop language, learning, or reading disorders, even before we can usually diagnose that disorder?